3liteking148/seq-position-probs/README.md

     seq-position-probs profile.hmm randomSeqNum randomSeqLength realSeqs.fasta

-This prints the maximum end-, start-, and mid-anchored score, for each profile versus each sequence.
+For each profile versus each sequence, it shows:

+1. The maximum end-anchored score, with a representative alignment
+2. The maximum start-anchored score, with a representative alignment
+3. The maximum mid-anchored score, with a representative alignment

+The alignments are in [MAF][] format.
+Each alignment aligns positions whose probability of being aligned is > 0.5, among all possible alignments with that anchor.

 It also shows an *E*-value for each score.
 This *E*-value means: the expected number of distinct sequence regions with equal or higher score, if we compared *all* the profiles to random sequences with the same length as *all* of `realSeqs.fasta`.

 For nucleotide profiles, it will search both strands of `realSeqs.fasta`.
 Use option `-s1` to search forward strands only, or